Appearance and Reality

 Extended Source Study

-This module is designed to develop your skills of research, analysis and written presentation as preparation for your third-year dissertation.
-You write a 5,000-word essay chosen from a range of worksheet topics, each focusing on a single piece of ancient source material.
+This module is designed to develop your skills of research, analysis and written presentation as preparation for a third year dissertation in classical civilisation.
+You will write a 5,000 word essay chosen from a range of topics, each focusing on a single piece of ancient source material.
 You will be provided with a topic for investigation, starter bibliography and tips on how to approach the question.
-The questions will suggest a range of possible approaches from evaluation of historical source material to exploration of literary and/or artistic effects, relationships with other material, discussion of context or reception.
-A number of seminars and consultation sessions will be held in order to help you approach and develop your source study.
+The questions will suggest a range of possible approaches, from evaluation of historical source material to exploration of literary effects, relationships with other material, discussion of context or reception.
+For this module you will have a mixture of lectures and four 2-hour seminars over a period of 10 weeks.

 In this module you’ll discuss key issues in social philosophy.
 Indicative topics that might be covered include: philosophy of gender; philosophy of race; philosophy of disability; philosophy of relationships and friendship; slavery and abolition; social and psychological oppression; the political thought of Hannah Arendt.
 Recently, the focus for this module has been on the Philosophy of Race and has concerned questions such as: How should race be conceptualised following the discrediting of biological conceptions of race?
 What does it mean to consider race as a social construct?
 Should we be eliminitivists about race?
 What are the implications of how we conceptualise race for understandings of racism?
 The teaching will be delivered through a mixture of lectures and seminars.